-- The ADGs and Eat for Health Program do not provide current or up-to-date information, nor do they deviate from their recommendations, even if new research is backed by scientific evidence, industry professionals and peak governing bodies. - The ADGs only provide basic advice for individuals to follow set food groups and types of food as well as set serving amounts A limiting factor due to its generalised approach for a 'healthy diet'.
-As a consequence, this does not allow for customisation of healthy foods and only enables a 'one-size fits all' approach to nutrition, rather than catering to nutritional requirements at an individual level. - By following the guidelines in the Australian Guide to Healthy Eating, this is limiting in its nature (as mentioned above) also due to the inability of Health Professionals to 'implement' a tailored plan or approach for an individual to improve their health. - The ADGs only provide 'general' or 'basic' nutrition advice for weight management.
-In a society that has an increasing obesity epidemic, this is not taking proactive measures to combat excessive weight-gain, nor can it be beneficial for individuals. - The ADGs make inappropriate suggestions for meals and snacks as they focus only on catering to a broad/generalised population and not a person's individual needs or health requirements. - The ADGs do not encourage Health Professionals to learn, research or adapt new findings in research backed by scientific evidence or industry professionals such as Dietitians and peak industry bodies. - The ADG's do not ensure or encourage a holistic approach to health and wellbeing in order to improve an individual's health - The ADGs do not encourage Health Professionals to adapt critical or lateral thinking in order to cater to the individual needs of their clients.
+- The ADGs and Eat for Health Program do not reflect current or up-to-date research, nor do they deviate from their recommendations, even if new research is backed by scientific evidence, industry professionals and peak governing bodies. - The ADGs only provide basic advice for individuals to follow set food groups, types and serve sizes of food.
+This is a limiting factor due to its generalised approach towards a 'healthy diet'.
+As a consequence, this does not allow for customisation of healthy foods and only enables a 'one-size fits all' approach to nutrition, rather than catering to nutritional requirements at an individual level. - By following the guidelines in the Australian Guide to Healthy Eating, this is limiting in its nature (as mentioned above) also due to the inability of health professionals to 'implement' a tailored plan or approach for an individual to improve their health. - The ADGs only provide 'general' or 'basic' nutrition advice for weight management.
+In a society that has an increasing obesity epidemic, there is a greater need for proactive measures to combat excessive weight-gain. - The ADGs make inappropriate suggestions for meals and snacks, as they focus only on catering to a broad/generalised population and not a person's individual needs or health requirements. - The ADGs do not encourage health professionals to learn, research or adapt new findings in research backed by scientific evidence or industry professionals, such as dietitians and peak industry bodies. - The ADG's do not ensure or encourage a holistic approach to health and wellbeing, in order to improve an individual's health. - The ADGs do not encourage health professionals to adapt critical or lateral thinking, in order to cater to the individual needs of their clients.

-Given the above limitations of the ADGs, as well as the wide availability of high-quality research accessible to the public, this is one of many reasons as to why the 10763NAT - Certificate IV in Nutrition supports the notion of using a combination of resources and references, in order to create high-quality, evidenced-based, health-benefiting nutritional recommendations to adequately educate its graduates.
+Given the above limitations of the ADGs, as well as the wide availability of high-quality research accessible to the public, there are many reasons as to why the 10763NAT - Certificate IV in Nutrition supports the notion of using a combination of resources and references, in order to create high-quality, evidenced-based, health-benefiting nutritional recommendations to adequately educate its graduates.